platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 # Conclusion

 Good Practices have been maturing in the areas of software, modelling, and research.
-Adopting all of them for socio-environmental modelling establishes Good Modelling Software Practices: Replicability and citability meet automated verification, rights management and collaboration meet purpose-driven simplification and validation.
+Adopting all of them for socio-environmental modelling establishes Good Modelling Software Practices: Reproducibility and citability meet automated verification, rights management and collaboration meet purpose-driven simplification and validation.
 Good Modelling Software Practice also means that you don't have to do it all at once.
 The supporting tools are numerous, and most follow a philosophy to do one thing only and to do it well: they can be learned and employed one by one.
 Publish your modelling software -- it's good enough [@Allen2019;@Barnes2010]!
 By learning and applying one tool at a time, everyone can acquire a corpus of practices that eventually lead to better modelling software -- and better research [@Katz2019].

 <!-- reiterate here the must haves and should haves and can haves -->